meister03/discord-cross-hosting/README.md

 const client = new Client({
     agent: 'bot',
     host: "localhost", ///Domain without https
-    port: 4444, ///Proxy Connection (Replit, Heroku) needs Port 443
+    port: 4444, ///Proxy Connection (Replit) needs Port 443
-    //proxy: true, When Replit, Heroku or any other Proxy is used
+    //handshake: true, When Replit or any other Proxy is used
     authToken: 'theauthtoken'
 });
 client.on('debug', console.log)